ethereum/consensus-specs/specs/_features/eip7547/p2p-networking.md

 ##### Global topics

-ePBS introduces new global topics for execution header, execution payload, payload attestation and inclusion list.
+EIP7547 introduces new global topics for the inclusion list.

 ###### `inclusion_list`